We are currently hosting two very beautiful, but very different landscape exhibitions.

 After donning a selection of old aprons, Deirdre demonstrated what it was we were going to do.

 A simple landscape was sketched out with a pencil (no erasers or extra pages supplied - there is no such thing as a mistake in our workshops!)

 Using sponges, we then filled in the background and foreground, by mixing colours.
 Blues, greys and reds for the skies, greens and blues for the sea, greens and browns for the land and any other colours that you could mix as nature is not made with an unmixed palette.

-Once the paintings were completed and relatively dry (with the help of a hair dryer in some cases) acetate was placed over the landscape.
+Once the paintings were completed and relatively dry (with the help of a hair dryer in some cases), acetate was placed over the landscape.
 Using a permanent marker, each student traced over the main lines in their drawing.
-Then they imagined that people began to move in and with them builders and so towns, cities, bridges, electricity, boats, trains all moved into and onto the landscape.
+Then they imagined that builders began to move in to their landscape, and so towns, cities, bridges, electricity, boats, trains all moved into and onto the landscape.

 What effect does this have on the land we had created, does it feel different?

 What does it make us think about, how does our picture change?
 What story are we telling with our picture?